 General Assumption Requirements

-The company shall use prudent estimate assumptions in compliance with this section for each risk factor that is not prescribed or is not stochastically modeled by applying a margin to the anticipated experience assumption for the risk factor.
+The company shall use prudent estimate assumptions in compliance with this section for each risk factor that is not stochastically modeled by applying a margin to the anticipated experience assumption for the risk factor, if such risk factor has been categorized as a material risk.

 VM-20 Section 9.A.7

-7. The company shall examine the results of sensitivity testing to understand the materiality of prudent estimate assumptions on the modeled reserve.
-The company shall update the sensitivity tests periodically as appropriate, considering the materiality of the results of the tests.
+7. The company shall sensitivity test risk factors that are not stochastically modeled and examine the impact on the modeled reserve.
+The company shall update the sensitivity tests periodically as appropriate.
 The company may update the tests less frequently when the tests show less sensitivity of the modeled reserve to changes in the assumptions being tested or the experience is not changing rapidly.
 Providing there is no material impact on the results of the sensitivity testing, the company may perform sensitivity testing:

 Using samples of the policies in force rather than performing the entire valuation for each alternative assumption set.